Why Choose Cal Maritime? Explore Us!

 The Value of a CSU Campus plus the Quality of a Private College

 As one of the 23 campuses in the California State University (CSU) system, Cal Maritime enjoys the strength associated with this planet's biggest university system.
 Tuition and housing costs are no more than other CSU campuses up and down the state which makes us highly affordable.
 Our academic quality, however, shares more in common with private colleges.
 Our average class size of 20 students as well as approachable, mentoring faculty creates the type of academic atmosphere more closely associated with small schools.
 CNBC ranked Cal Maritime 17th among public universities nationally when comparing graduate salaries to cost of attendance.

 Most Students Live on Campus

 The high percentage of students living on campus enhances the sense of community.
 A truly residential campus is a key element to an academy lifestyle that adds to the students' feeling of ownership of and dedication to the school.

 The Corps of Cadets Stressing Responsibility, Accountability, Leadership, and Professionalism

 At Cal Maritime, all students are also cadets who comprise the Corps of Cadets that forms the basic organizational structure of the Academy.
 Your classes will teach you the "hard" skills and knowledge for your degree, but the Corps of Cadets stresses the "soft" skills such as responsibility, accountability, leadership, and professionalism.
 Those soft skills are what give Cal Maritime graduates such an advantage in their job search and later careers.
-Leadership is emphasized through our Edwards Leadership Development Program (ELDP).
+Leadership is emphasized through our Edwards Leadership Program (ELP).